 Parts work & AIP model

-Think of the brain as a computer system having many folders and apps.
+Think of the brain and body as a computer system having many folders and apps.
 They are created from experiences and contain information of how we think, feel, and sense the world around us.
 They work together and sometimes an app is launched to direct the system.

 Imagine that each folder holds information for survival of the species and daily life actions.
 Daily life folders help us navigate activities such as play, sleep, house cleaning, attachment, socializing, reproduction, and taking care of others.
 This is much needed for mental and behavioural functioning!
 Folders are categorized so the brain knows how to respond the next time an even slightly similar situation happens.
 These folders essentially form our worldview.